cube-soft/cube.pdf/Libraries/Ghostscript/Readme.md

 }
 ```

-When you convert a PostScript file to any other formats, you specify the target format at the constructor of the Converter class, then add some options, and finally execute the Invoke method.
+When you convert a PostScript file to any other formats, you specify the target format at the constructor of the Converter class, add some options, and finally execute the Invoke method.
 The Ghostscript API has two kinds of parameters, one is normal arguments and the other is PostScript codes.
 Options and Codes properties of the Converter class correspond respectively.